 The Rummindei Edict, one of the Minor Pillar Edicts of Ashoka.
 (Japanese Buddhist Federation.
 2001).

-At the top of the pillar, there is a second inscription by king Ripu Malla, of the Nagaraja dynasty of western Nepal (13-14th century CE):
+At the top of the pillar, there is a second inscription by king Ripu Malla, of the Nagaraja dynasty of western Nepal (13-14th century C.E.):

 Asoka Pillar Inscription.
 Lumbini Buddhas birthplace

-Om mani padme hum
+mani padme hum

 May Prince Ripu Malla be long victorious

-~ Inscription of King Ripumalla on the Lumbini pillar of Ashoka,
+Inscription of King Ripumalla on the Lumbini pillar of Ashoka,

 Pushkarini, the sacred Pond

 Mayadevi, the Queen of Shakya King Suddhodhana of Kapilvastu, while passing through the Lumbini Garden, on the day of Baishakha Purnima (full moon day of May) is believed to have taken a bath in Pushkarini (the Sacred pond) before giving birth to Prince Siddhartha (later became the Buddha).
-Some say, that also the infant was given his first purificatory bath in the pond.
+Some say, that also the infant was given his first purification bath in the pond.

-The devotees are washing their face in the pond and some of them take water (jala) with them.
+Devotees are washing their face in the pond and some of them take water (jala) with them.
 It is also known that there are two wells with hot water and cold water supplying the pond.
 The terraced steps and layered bricks are from 1933-39.
 Pilgrims still have a dip here too, the turtles live there happily.

-Ethnobotany: Sacred Bodhi Tree
+Ethnobotany of the Sacred Bodhi Tree

-Siddhartha Gautamas birth took place in an extensive Sal grove, the grove is no more, but several sacred Bodhi trees are planted near the pond in front of the Maya Devi temple.
+Siddhartha Gautama’s birth took place in an extensive Sal grove, the grove is no more, but several sacred Bodhi trees are planted near the pond in front of the Maya Devi temple.

 It was under a Bodhi tree that Shakyamuni Buddha attained enlightenment, tradition says that after his Enlightenment, the Buddha stood for seven days gazing at the Bodhi Tree out of gratitude for the shelter it had given him.

 Modern Buddhists still revere the pipal tree, Ficus religiosa, or Bo.
-That is why, it is planted near Buddhist temples and monasteries.
+That is why, – it is planted near Buddhist temples and monasteries.
 Monks clothed with orange and yellow walk around it or sit in his shade, pilgrims recite prayers and meditate, birds sing.
 Pilgrims sought the Bodhi Tree’s seeds and leaves as blessings for their monasteries and homes.

 Prayer flags